 During the actual trial, you and the party you are suing will both give testimony.
 There will likely also be a witness and expert testimony to support your claim.
 The deposition may also be used during the trial to question or contradict witness statements.

 When both sides have presented their case, a jury will hear all the information and give its verdict.
-If you and your lawyer win at trial, you will be awarded a set amount of money for your damages.
+If you and your lawyer win at trial, you will be awarded a set amount for your damages.

 Talk to a Lawyer About Your Car Accident Case for Free

-If you were in a car accident and have to give a deposition, you will need an experienced Atlanta car accident lawyer.
+If you are in a car accident and have to give a deposition, you will need an experienced Atlanta car accident lawyer.
 Every step of the legal process may help or hurt your case.
-Don’t try to go it alone.
-For over 20 years, we’ve been helping car accident victims win the recovery they need to compensate for their costs—and move on.
+So don’t try to go it alone.

-Call or text 404-400-4000 or complete a Free Case Evaluation form
+404-400-4000 or complete a Free Case Evaluation form